Benjamin Ryan

 NBC News, June 2022

 After 27 dreary months of Covid-19 restrictions, which felled the past two years’ Pride celebrations, LGBTQ Americans are finally poised to fully celebrate their community on the public stage this weekend.
-But in a stroke of uncannily inopportune timing, the
+But in a stroke of uncannily inopportune timing, the monkeypox virus has just arrived on the scene, threatening to put a pall over the party.

 Nursing home settles historic transgender discrimination complaint